mnemnion/JLpeg.jl/docs/src/index.md

 and `>`), not length comparison.  `:(==)` is identical in meaning to `==` in this context, but may be safely elided.

+Note that all of the length-examining builtins use byte width, or codeunits.
+Not codepoints, graphemes, or [`textwidth`](@extref `Base.Unicode.textwidth`).
+This is the fastest of the options and probably the least surprising.
+Bespoke comparisons based on some other standard may always be employed as user-provided check functions.

 With the exception of `:always`, a check will fail if there is no mark with the same key.
 This includes user-provided functions, which won't trigger if a mark isn't found.
 All checks, _including_ `:always`, are only performed if the enclosed pattern